 Being a parent of a secondary school student can be a challenge – your child is growing and changing quickly, building their independence and learning new things every day.
 They still need lots of support, but they are developing into the independent adults that they will become all too soon.
 Here we detail some of the things that you can do to support your child, and things that we can do to support you.

-You are the most powerful influence in your children’s lives and as such we welcome the importance of working very closely with you.
+You are the most powerful influence in your children’s lives and we welcome working very closely with you.

 Your child will need to develop their organisation skills, as they have more things that they will need to be responsible for than they did at primary school.
 A calm, positive start and end to the day will make a huge difference for them and the rest of the family.